b2ihealthcare/snow-owl/README.md

 ## Dev

 Snow Owl is an Equinox-OSGi based server (using either Virgo or standalone OSGi).
 To develop plug-ins for Snow Owl you need to use Eclipse as IDE:
-* Use latest Neon Eclipse IDE for Java and DSL Developers: http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon1a
+* Use latest Neon Eclipse IDE for Eclipse Committers: http://www.eclipse.org/downloads/packages/eclipse-ide-eclipse-committers/neon1a

 Required Eclipse plug-ins (install the listed features):